Constanza

 “You’re fine,” Constanza mumbled, stretching.

 Amara was halfway through getting dressed.
-Her skin was glowing, and she had on her pink terry cloth robe while holding a small bottle of hair oil.
+She still had on her pink terry cloth robe and was holding a small bottle of hair oil.

-“Okay,” she said, “I’m about to take these down.
+“Okay,” Amara said.
+“I’m about to take these down.
 You ready?”

 Constanza propped her chin on her hand.
 “I’ve been ready.”

 Amara unraveled the first Bantu knot and smiled when the curl bounced free.
 “Oop!
-We got some action.”
+We got movement.”

 “Yesss,” Constanza said with a slow grin.
-“Those curls are about to turn that mystery date spot into a runway.”
+“Those curls look so good on you.”

-Amara laughed and continued unraveling.
-“He just said ‘wear something cozy but cute,’ so I’m still clueless on where we’re going.”
+Amara smiled and continued unraveling.
+“He just said ‘wear something cozy and cute,’ so I’m still clueless on where we’re going.”

 Amara’s expression softened.
 “You sure you’re good?”